Germany Travel Guide

 Frankfurt

-Hosting one of Europe’s busiest airports, Frankfurt is a destination that most travellers quickly get in and out of rather than savour.
-It’s definitely a huge mistake because, despite its reputation as a boring city where money rules the roost, there’s plenty of charm around Frankfurt when you go searching for it.
+It’s a huge mistake.
+Despite its reputation as a boring city where money rules the roost, there’s plenty of charm around Frankfurt when you go searching for it.

 Things to Do in Frankfurt, Germany

-Buried amidst the glass skyscrapers that define Central Europe’s finest modern skyline is a delightful Altstadt (Old Town) that’s got all the traditional German architectural prowess you’ve come to know and love in this country.
+Buried amidst the glass skyscrapers that define Central Europe’s finest modern skyline is a delightful Altstadt (Old Town).
+It’s got all the traditional German architectural prowess you’ve come to know and love in this country.
 The Sachsenhausen area on the south side of the Main offers much of the same atmosphere with a little twist of hosting the world’s highest concentration of apple cider taverns for your drinking pleasure.

 Ready to start planning a trip to Frankfurt?
 Here are some helpful resources: